jeffsim/typescript-gulp-sample/readme.md

     - Why write my own?
 To allow me to at-run-time opt to force serialization of all tasks
   - Promises and Streams

-# Tsconfig
+# tsconfig.json

-  - Different approaches; one top level, one per projectgroup (tests), one per project (sample)
+  - Different approaches; one top level, one per projectgroup (eg the tests projectgroup does this), one per project (e.g. the samples projectgroup does this).
-  - Why I did it this way:  a test, really.
-I assumed at some level that I&#39;ll eventually run into a project that needed different tsconfig settings, so I built support for it.
+  - Why I did it this way: two reasons:
+    1. Different projects may have different tsconfig needs; e.g. the editor project defines outFile, while the other projects don't
+    2. I want to make the samples projects more standalone.
   - How to specify: &lt;setting in project/projectgroup defn&gt;
   - See note in ambient typings section about how tsconfig.json impacts them.

 # taskTracker

+  - TODO

 # Sourcemap-based debugging